g3n3ralb3n-wp/ai-algorithms-base/README.md

 - **You don't have to use this.** This is just an example to help you get started.
 - **You can add to it.** If you need additional packages, feel free to install them.
-- **Installation instructions were written by Claude** — the Windows instructions may be tricky.
+- **Installation instructions were written by Claude (verified by instructor)** — the Windows instructions may be tricky.
 I use WSL2 personally and recommend that approach for Windows users.

 ---